-The following is a guest post from Matt at Mom and Dad Money.
-If you’re interested in submitting a guest post, please consult the guest posting guidelines and contact me.
+The following is a contribution from Matt at Mom and Dad Money.
+If you’re interested in contributing to Frugal Rules, please consult our guidelines and contact us.

 The world of investing can feel pretty scary sometimes.
 We’re reminded daily of the market ups and downs.
 If you flip on the TV, one talking head is screaming at you to sell while another is saying you’d be crazy not to buy.
 On top of that, our financial goals are very real and very important to us, and with all of this noise it’s easy to feel like if we don’t do the right thing right away, our goals and gains will all be lost.

 Today, I want to face those fears.
 I want to recognize that there are certain parts of the investment world that we can’t control, and I want to find strength in that knowledge by letting them go.
 I want to embrace the few simple things we can control so that we can take charge of our financial lives and put ourselves on the right track towards achieving our goals.

 There’s a lot to Investing That we Can’t Control

 Let’s be up front about some of the harsh realities of investing.

 We cannot control whether the markets are up or down.
 We cannot successfully time those ups and downs consistently over any extended time period.
 And yet, research shows that general market movements account for around 75% of your personal investment returns.
 Realizing that three quarters of your returns come from something you can’t control can be a scary proposition.